Accurately testing the throttle position sensor (TPS) on your Ford 5.0L or 5.8L pickup, van or SUV is not hard to do.

 - Wire piercing probes

-- Since the TPS has to be tested in action (and with the Key On), you'll need to pierce the wires with something to get to the signal inside the wire.
+- Since the TPS has to be tested in action (and with the key in the ON position), you'll need to pierce the wires with something to get to the signal inside the wire.

 - To see what a wire piercing probe looks like, click here: Wire Piercing Probe.

 A generic scan tool that can read OBD I diagnostic trouble codes does come in handy, but the scan tool won't help you test the TPS and therefore you won't need it to use the test info in this tutorial (the test in this tutorial will help you test the TPS without a scan tool).

 Circuit Descriptions Of The Throttle Position Sensor